YingyunL/Project_getdata-009/README.md

 Project_getdata-008
 ===================

-Getting and Cleaning Data Course Project, data manipulation
+Getting and Cleaning Data Course Project

 The original data and its descripton for this project was obtained from this location: